survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 ### Attaching *webpack-dev-server* to the Project

-Given relying on flags isn't good for understanding what's going on, I prefer to maintain configuration through *webpack.config.js*.
-Even though it's more code to write, it's also clearer as you don't need to look up what the flags exactly do from Webpack source.

-Just like in the previous chapter, we'll need to define a new command to the `scripts` section of *package.json*:
+To integrate *webpack-dev-server* to our project, we can follow the same idea as in the previous chapter and define a new command to the `scripts` section of *package.json*:

 **package.json**